-- Not accepting cash or cash equivalent (gift cards) in any amount from customerowners, contractors, or vendors if the gift is provided because of the recipient's relationship with SCF; - Returning the gift of cash or gift card of any amount to the donor with the explanation that SCF policy does not permit the acceptance of the gift; - Not accepting personal gifts worth more than \$100 from customer-owners, contractors, or vendors.
-An employee who receives a personal gift worth more than \$100 must: (1) return the gift to the donor with the explanation that SCF policy does not permit the acceptance of the gift, or (2) seek guidance about the possibility of accepting the gift on behalf of SCF, in compliance with the SCF Conflict of Interest Procedure; and - Recognizing that at certain times, in respect of the culture and traditions of Alaska Native and American Indian people, a gift may be properly accepted on behalf of SCF and must be used within SCF as appropriate.
+- Not accepting cash or cash equivalent (gift cards) in any amount from customerowners, contractors, or vendors if the gift is provided because of the recipient's relationship with SCF; - Returning the gift of cash or gift card of any amount to the donor with the explanation that SCF policy does not permit the acceptance of the gift; - Should an employee receive a gift from a customer-owner, contractor, or vendor they should connect with their supervisor to review SCF policies and procedures for guidance. - Recognizing that at certain times, in respect of the culture and traditions of Alaska Native and American Indian people, a gift may be properly accepted on behalf of SCF and must be used within SCF as appropriate.